What you need is a sure-fire way to conquer “Flabby Arm Depression.”

 They ended up pressing it like 15 times, so obviously, the bar wasn’t too heavy, so what was with the tentativeness and the hovering man?
 See the next point!

 • Do not fear bench pressing.
 Make this exercise your best friend.
 It will obliterate arm flab.
 I have yet to see a woman who’s bench pressing 95 pounds with flabby arms.

-Best Back Exercise for Whipping Flabby Arms and Depression.
+Best Back Exercise for Flabby Arms

 • I rarely see women using an Olympic bar for the deadlift.
 Many women who deadlift use the pre-weighted, shorter barbells.

 • Sticking to the pre-weighted, short barbells encourages women NOT to increase the weight, because if they want to use a heavier, pre-weighted barbell, they must remove it from the rack where they are usually kept.

 If it’s high up on the rack, they won’t want to struggle with the removal.

 • Thus, I advise you to abandon the pre-weighted barbell rack and head to the squat rack and work with the Olympic bar, where you can load it with ease while it rests on a platform.

 • And what’s with the 45 pound deadlifts anyways?
 I’ll see women doing scads of reps using light barbells.

 • To tighten and tone and shape the arms, you must work heavy.
 There’s no way around it.